 The father moves away, taking his extreme beliefs with him, and within this new smaller sphere, the agency principle as embodied by him overwhelms.
 And yet, he has established his homestead in the wilderness, where all that is loose and free in nature thrives — to his way of thinking, nature and natural impulses are enemies that must be subdued.
 The family’s lonesome community is too small and tight under the father’s rule.
 Eerily, the forest emits no sound — the family, their psyches oppressed and constrained by an unbending religious metaphor, hear only themselves at the edge of the woods.
 Ancient and unmercifully insidious, the forest watches and waits.

 The family’s perceptions of the world are tightly wound around their extreme religious outlook.
 Some souls are damned from the outset, preaches the father, while some are not, and nothing can change this fact.
 Daughter Thomasin and her oldest brother, Caleb, look for signs as to whether their souls are already condemned.

 While the unruly behavior of the twins strikes one as a simpler brand of chaotic disruption, Thomasin, irritated by her inability to control them, draws on her imagination to gain power over them.
-Bit by bit, she tests her father’s views with direct opposition and thus reflects his order while defying it.
-Thomasin’s conceptualizations of sin and witchcraft erode differently from the twins’, but by hijacking her father’s unyielding beliefs, she spawns a powerful warping and degradation of his faith, and slowly, this powerful engine drives them all to ruin.
+Bit by bit, she tests her father’s views with direct opposition and thus reflects his brand of order even while she defies it.
+Thomasin’s conceptualizations of sin and witchcraft erode order differently from the twins’ rambunctiousness, but by hijacking her father’s unyielding beliefs, Thomasin triggers a powerful warping and degradation of his faith, and slowly, this powerful engine drives them all to ruin.